transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 ## 9. Stage 4 — bounded preflight

+Before submitting preflight, read **Large outputs, scratch storage, and archival** and confirm that it will reuse the completed preparation artifact and the same results root.

 **Stage contract.** Inputs are the **generated** complete preparation artifact and matching routing checkpoint, the **case-owned** `config/model.toml`, and the **case-owned example** initial raw-parameter values.
 Outputs are the